fpereiracalvo/fjv-modules/Documentation/ModuleFactory.md

 The module factory is based on a interface called IModuleFactory.

-This interface define many methods to load modules from assemblies, classes, applying some options and run them.
+This interface define many methods to find and run the modules.
+The constructor has properties to load modules from assemblies, classes, applying some options and run them.

 The most basic run of ModuleFactory is the next: